Sup-cucumb-er/MyXRIoT-miniproject/README.md

 # OneM2M Resource Tree
 ![螢幕擷取畫面 2024-01-07 212943](https://github.com/Sup-cucumb-er/Mini-Project-of-myXRIoT/assets/92028905/2b2f8b0e-02de-42d1-ab0d-55753de76c52)
 The Resource tree records the data that was sent.
 Here is the MN-CSE resource tree, you can see the Attribute is "Red" and the Value is "3".
+#Installation
+Because it is still creating, the package isn't available.
+However, the Unity Scene and the android apk are ready.
+You will need to create Onem2m by using the docker.